verrazzano/docs/content/en/docs/applications/workloads/helidon/helidon.md

 `VerrazzanoHelidonWorkload` is modeled after [`ContainerizedWorkload`](https://github.com/oam-dev/spec/blob/v0.2.1/core/workloads/containerized_workload/containerized_workload.md), for example, it is used for long-running workloads in containers.
 However, `VerrazzanoHelidonWorkload` closely resembles and directly refers to
 Kubernetes [`Deployment`](https://kubernetes.io/docs/reference/kubernetes-api/workload-resources/deployment-v1/) schema.
-This enables easy `Lift and Shift` of existing containerized Helidon applications.
+This enables an easy lift and shift of existing containerized Helidon applications.

 Full `VerrazzanoHelidonWorkload` API
 definition and description is available at [`VerrazzanoHelidonWorkload`](content/en/docs/reference/API/OAM/Workloads.md "VerrazzanoHelidonWorkload").